Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This may be a fairly common scenario, and it important to investigate whether the company doesn’t see a problem, or if they’re making strides to change.
 The company should be able to give you a very specific answer to this question.

-## How would you describe the overall style of management at the company?
+## How Would You Describe the Overall Style of Management at the Company?

 ### Who to Ask:
 Peer / Teammate